Tenant Credit Checks

 This can be done by requesting a tenant reference from the previous landlord, which is like submitting references when applying for a new job and shouldn’t be a cause of concern for the potential tenant.

-It is always a good idea to obtain references and meet the prospective tenants in person if you are managing the property yourself.
+It is always a good idea to obtain references and meet prospective tenants in person if you manage the property yourself.

 What is included in a landlord credit report?

 Credit Reference Agencies check the following information: